On a gap in the proof of the generalised quantum Stein's lemma and its consequences for the reversibility of quantum resources: Overview

 \section{Overview}

 The question of reversibility is central in the study of how different quantum resources can be manipulated.
 Asymptotic reversibility concerns the existence of processes that can interconvert two quantum states in the asymptotic limit of infinitely many independent and identically distributed (i.i.d.)\ copies.
-Crucially, the rate at which such a reversible conversion is possible constitutes a fundamental quantity that completely governs how quantum states can be converted into each other.
+Whenever such reversible conversion is possible, the rate at which it can be realised constitutes a fundamental quantity that completely governs how quantum states can be converted into each other.
 In the theory of thermodynamics, this quantity is precisely the \emph{entropy} of a system, and generalisations of this concept underpin the study of different quantum physical phenomena.

 One of the most significant contributions to the understanding of reversibility of quantum resources was the generalised quantum Stein's lemma of~\cite{Brandao2010} and the ensuing frameworks of~\cite{BrandaoPlenio1,BrandaoPlenio2,Brandao-Gour}.
 These results claimed that \emph{any} quantum resource satisfying a small number of physically-motivated axioms can be reversibly manipulated, as long as the constraints on resource transformations are suitably relaxed.
-This in particular implied that any physical resource admits a notion of an entropy-like monotone --- a single quantity that determines asymptotic resource convertibility, and functions as the unique measure of the given resource in the asymptotic limit.
+This in particular implied that any such physical resource admits a notion of an entropy-like monotone --- a single quantity that determines asymptotic resource convertibility, and functions as the unique measure of the given resource in the asymptotic limit.

 On the technical side, the main contribution of~\cite{Brandao2010} was the extension of an important result in quantum hypothesis testing --- the quantum Stein's lemma~\cite{Hiai1991,Ogawa2000}, which connects the distinguishability of quantum states with the quantum relative entropy --- to the setting of composite hypothesis testing, where the alternative hypothesis, instead of the usual i.i.d.\ form, is given by a more general convex set of quantum states.
 This allowed for the connection between general quantum resources and quantifiers based on the relative entropy to be established, leading directly to the aforementioned results of~\cite{BrandaoPlenio1,BrandaoPlenio2,Brandao-Gour} and revealing such entropy-based monotones as the quantities governing the reversibility of resource theories.